JoseMiralles/Homework/Week_5/W5D4/Neighborhood/README.md

   # I removed the other ones from the instructions because they were wrecking people's computers.
   gem 'byebug'
   gem 'pry-rails'
-end
+  gem 'annotate' # optional, adds a chart on top of model files.
+But remove it if it raises an error when running "bundle exec" end
 ```